minvws/nl-kat-coordination/docs/source/user-interface/crisis-room.rst

 It is possible to update the report recipe*.
 To do this:

 - Go to "Reports"- Click on the tab "Scheduled"
-- Look for the "Criris Room Aggregate Report"
+- Look for the "Crisis Room Aggregate Report"
 - Open the row
 - Click on "Edit report recipe"